-Welcome to The Health Plan's Medicaid managed care program!
+Welcome to The Health Plan's Mountain Health Trust managed care program!
+The Mountain Health Trust program includes both WV Medicaid and the WV Children's Health Insurance Program (WVCHIP).
 We are glad that you have enrolled with us.
 The Health Plan operates in all 55 counties of West Virginia.
 This handbook will provide you with the information you need to know about your health care plan, also known as a managed care plan.
 Please read this handbook from cover to cover to understand the way your plan works.
 This handbook will help you get the most from The Health Plan.
 It will answer many of the questions that come up about your benefits and the services offered by The Health Plan.
-You can also ask us any questions you may have by calling us at 1.888.613.8385.
+You can also ask us any questions you may have by calling us at 1-888-613-8385.
 If you are speech or hearing impaired, please dial 711.